 The Internet Defense Prize recognizes and rewards research that meaningfully makes the internet more secure.
-Created in 2014, the award is funded by Facebook and offered in partnership with USENIX to celebrate contributions to the protection and defense of the internet.
+Created in 2014, the award is funded by Meta and offered in partnership with USENIX to celebrate contributions to the protection and defense of the internet.
 Successful recipients of the Internet Defense Prize will provide a working prototype that demonstrates significant contributions to the security of the internet, particularly in the areas of prevention and defense.
 This award is meant to recognize the direction of the research and not necessarily its progress to date.
 The intent of the award is to inspire researchers to focus on high-impact areas of research.
 The USENIX Security Awards Committee—selected by the Program Chairs among the symposium Program Committee members—independently determines the prize, to be distributed by USENIX.

-You may submit your USENIX Security '20 paper submission for consideration for the Prize as part of the regular submission process.
-Find out more about the Internet Defense Prize.
+You may submit your USENIX Security '23 paper submission for consideration for the Prize as part of the regular submission process.

 Contact the program co-chairs at email@example.com if you have any questions.

-All submissions will be made online via their respective web forms: Winter Quarter.
+All submissions will be made online via their respective web forms.
 Do not email submissions.
 Submissions must be in PDF format.
 LaTeX users can use the "pdflatex" command to convert a LaTeX document into PDF format.
 Please make sure your submission can be opened using Adobe Reader.
 Please also make sure your submission, and all embedded figures, are intelligible when printed in grayscale.

-Note that under the changes to the USENIX Security publication model, papers that have received a decision of Major Revisions from USENIX Security are still considered to be under review for the following two review cycles after notification; authors must formally withdraw their paper if they wish to submit to another venue.
+Note that under the changes to the USENIX Security publication model, papers that have received a decision of “Accept Conditional on Major Revision” from USENIX Security are still considered to be under review until accepted or rejected by the reviewers; authors must formally withdraw their paper if they wish to submit to another venue.
 See USENIX Security Publication Model Changes for details.
-For submissions that received Reject or Reject and Resubmit decisions from USENIX Security '19, resubmissions must follow the rules laid out for when they can be resubmitted (i.e., not in the next two deadlines for Reject and Resubmit, and not in the next three deadlines for Reject).
+For submissions that received Reject decisions from USENIX Security '22, resubmissions must follow the rules laid out for when they can be resubmitted.

 The program committee and external reviewers are required to treat all submissions as confidential.
 However, the program co-chairs or designated committee members may share submissions outside the program committee to allow chairs of other conferences to identify dual submissions.